Lunaversitay/sawwar/README.md

 # sawwar
 A dumb loading screen rip off of battlefield
+The designer of the original script is a chill guy, tho his "coder" brought this upon himself, can't even code has to obfuscate his php ahhaha.

 Guess you really shouldn't attack others.
 I'll include an actual version (more touched up and not messy) in my actual script when I release it on SF.